DataDog/hiring-engineers/answers.md

 Account: email

+Bonus question: In your own words, what is the Agent?

-Agent: the Datadog agent is a multi-use tool, deployable to hosts and enables metrics collection for the Datadog service in "on premise" environments.
+The Datadog agent is a multi-use tool, deployable to hosts and enables metrics collection for the Datadog service in "on premise" environments.
 To support a wide variety of possible use cases, the agent contains a collector, a custom variant of statsd (a time based metrics aggregation sub-service), and forwarding state engine that securely relays data to the cloud.

 Tags: line 31/259 of /etc/dd-agent/datadog.conf